endojs/Jessie/README.md

 mutating other property names.
 Jessie has syntax for computed lookup and mutation of number-named properties, but not other property names.
-However, the SES environment provides access to the `Reflect` API, enabling explicit reflective property Jessie.
+However, the SES environment provides access to the `Reflect` API, enabling explicit reflective property access.
 TinySES programs may rely on `Reflect` to manipulate properties via EcmaScript property descriptors.
 Jessie programs may not rely on the presence or absence of `Reflect` or other elements of the SES runtime.
 Jessie programs